intermine/micklem-lab-site/README.md

 $ sudo make install
 ```

-The CMS uses [MongoDB](http://www.mongodb.org/display/DOCS/Quickstart) as a backend database; to install and start it up:
+The CMS uses [MongoDB 2](http://www.mongodb.org/display/DOCS/Quickstart) as a backend database; to install and start it up:

 ```bash
 $ sudo apt-get install mongodb